sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Full Product Name Type

-Full Product Name.
-Value type is object with 3 Properties.
+Full Product Name has value type object with 3 properties.
 The properties product_id and name are mandatory.
 In addition the object may contain a CPE identifier as value of the cpe property.

     "full_product_name_t": {
       // ...